ulywae/ButtonPoll/README.md

 ## License
 Licensed under the **MIT License**.
 Free for hobby and commercial use.

+---

+**Note:**
+This is primarily my personal toolkit.
+If you find it useful, use it however you like.
+If you don’t, that’s fine too — it still does its job for me.

+---

 ## Made by NEUFA
 Handcrafted with Pure Logic
 Code by **Ulywae** (@neufa).